 Both saccade average rate and drift averaged speed increased in tunneled conditions compared to natural viewing, regardless of image size (Fig. 2a,b; Extended Data Table 1).
 Such changes may reflect reactions to input changes, as may be expected in open-loop systems, or may reflect active changes of the visual system, if operating in a closed-loop framework and trying to adapt to the environmental changes.
 Closed-loop adaptation must involve a set of variables, “controlled variables”, whose values are maintained by the loop within a certain range that allows the current functioning of the system6-8.
-Open-loop systems do not have this capacity.
+Open-loop systems do not have this capacity. $ this statement may be correct for long time scaels- where the open loop system may get out of calibration- but on short time scales an open loop system can and do maintain their operation within a fixed range

 The mean rate of visual acquisition during a pause should be proportional to the mean speed of the drift during that pause (Sp)3,9 and the amount of visual information collected during that pause should be proportional to the integrated distance scanned by the eye (the length of its trajectory) during the pause (Xp).
 Mean pause duration is inversely proportional to the mean saccadic rate, which reflects the number of ROIs sampled per time unit.
 The increased saccade rate observed here in tunneled conditions is consistent with its dependency on task difficulty10.
-Importantly, however, the tunneling-induced changes in saccade rate and drift speed compensated each other, on average, keeping Xp unchanged for each stimulus size (Extended Data Table 2).
-Thus, when tunneled, the visual system appears to increase the ROI sampling rate while maintaining Xp and compromising Sp.
+Importantly, however, the tunneling-induced changes in saccade rate and drift speed compensated each other, on average, keeping Xp unchanged for each stimulus size (Extended Data Table 2). $ still- I am not sure why this is an indication of closed loop- it could be that there is an open loop link between saccadic rate and drift speed.
+Perhaps you need to show that this is unique to tunneled vision and does not occur under natural vision?$hus, when tunneled, the visual system appears to increase the ROI sampling rate while maintaining Xp and compromising Sp.
 Interestingly, a different strategy appeared with size changes.
 When viewing small sized images, the visual system decreased the ROI sampling rate while maintaining Sp and compromising Xp (Fig. 2a,b; Extended Data Table 2).
-These results are not consistent with open-loop vision, and support a closed-loop scheme in which the visual system maintains optimal acquisition speed11 in natural conditions but compromises it for more information when tunneled.
+These results are not consistent with open-loop vision $ why not?
+The change in stimulus condition could drive these effects in a strictly bottom-up open loop manner$, and support a closed-loop scheme in which the visual system maintains optimal acquisition speed11 in natural conditions but compromises it for more information when tunneled. $ the problem with this conclusion is that the visual stimulus is drastically different under natural and tunneled conditions- so it may be that the effects are driven by the change in the stimulus in a feed-forward manner.
+I may be missing something- but you need to clarify better what is the critical aspect that rules out open loop processing.